Lice (The Office): Production

 "Lice" was written by story editor Niki Schwartz-Wright, marking her debut writing credit for the series.
 It was directed by Rodman Flender.
 This marked his second directorial effort for the series, after the earlier ninth season entry "The Whale".
 As mentioned before, the episode guest starred Erving as himself.
 In addition, "Lice" featured performances by Ameenah Kaplan, who reprised her role as Val; and Linda Purl as Pam's mother, whose voice was heard on the phone.
 This is the third episode to not feature Andy Bernard (Ed Helms) or Clark (Clark Duke).
 Helms left the show temporarily in the season's sixth episode "The Boat" in order to film The Hangover Part III, whereas Duke left for a few episodes to film Kick-Ass 2.

 Kate Flannery did not actually shave her head for the episode.
 According to her Twitter account, make-up artist Ed French was responsible for the bald cap and Kim M. Ferry designed the shaved hair effect.
 According to the actress, the prosthetics took three hours to apply.
 Afterwards, she joked that she has "newfound respect for the actors in Planet of the Apes!"

 The scenes at the end of the episode take place at The Bog; this is an actual bar in Scranton.
 In addition, the exterior shots were all actually filmed in Scranton.
-In order to secure permission, the series' production staff phoned the bar's co-owner, Brian Craig, and requested that the bar be featured on the show.
 Reportedly, parts of the scenes were filmed with an iPhone.